drashland/website-v2/docs/sinco/v3.x/1_getting_started/4_v2_to_v3_migration_guide.md

 ```

 Which documentation already exists for.
 Nearly all methods have either been
 moved into the `Element` or `Page` class.
-Hopefully it's already quite self
+Hopefully it's already quite self-explanatory
-explanatory where the methods have gone, for example, `type()` belongs in the
+where the methods have been moved to.
+For example, `type()` belongs in the
 `Element` class, whereas `cookie()` belongs to the `Page` class.

 ## `buildFor()`